Lowest Taxes in Europe

 European country Peculiarities of income tax accrual Standard rate of income tax

 Andorra Tax residents are taxed on all worldwide income.
-However, there are no taxes on wealth, gift, inheritance, capital gains (except for capital gains from buying and selling property in Andorra).
-Since 2015, a progressive income tax system has been introduced (some of the lowest taxes in Europe): up to 24,000 EUR – 0% (for non-residents 10%); 24,001 – 40,000 EUR – 5%; from 40,001 EUR – 10%.
-Income tax is withheld from married couples on amounts over 40,000 EUR at the rate of 10%.
-Tax is also charged on interest from bank deposits, but on amounts exceeding 3,000 EUR.
-Tax on capital gains from the sale of real estate is 15%, but every year the rate decreases, and from the 13th year of ownership of the property can be sold without incurring fiscal obligations.
+There are no taxes on wealth, gift, inheritance, capital gains (except for capital gains from buying and selling property in Andorra).
+Since 2015, a progressive system of taxation was introduced (some of the lowest taxes in Europe): Up to 24.000 EUR-0% (for non-residents 10%); 24,001 – 40,000 EUR – 5%; from 40,001 EUR – 10%.
+In the case of married couples, income tax is levied on amounts exceeding 40,000 EUR at a rate of 10%.
+The same tax is imposed on interest from bank deposits, but only for amounts over 3,000 EUR.
+Regarding the sale of real estate, capital gains are subject to tax at a rate of 15%, though every year the rate decreases, and from the 13th year of ownership, the property can be sold without fiscal obligations.
 10%

-Bulgaria Tax residents of Bulgaria bear fiscal obligations on worldwide income.
-The country’s flat income tax rate is one of the lowest in Europe – only 10%.
-In addition to income tax, Bulgaria applies state insurance contributions: social and health insurance: social insurance – 24.7 to 25.4%, where 14.12 to 14.82% is paid by the employer and 10.58% by the employee; health insurance – 8%, where 4.8% is paid by the employer and 3.2% by the employee.
-There is no capital gains tax, but there is a property tax.
-The income tax at 10% makes Bulgaria the lowest taxed country in Europe.
+Bulgaria The fiscal obligations due by Bulgarian tax residents extend to worldwide income.
+The uniform income tax rate recorded in the country is among the lowest throughout Europe, being no more than 10%.
+In addition to the income tax, Bulgaria applies state insurance contributions: social and health insurance: social insurance – 24.7-25.4%, of which 14.12-14.82% is to be paid by the employer, 10.58% by the employee; health insurance – 8%, of which 4.8% is to be covered by the employer, 3.2% by the employee.
+No capital gains tax exists, but there is a tax on property.
+This makes Bulgaria the lowest taxed country in Europe, due to its income tax of 10%.
 10%

-Cyprus Cyprus is a jurisdiction with one of the lowest corporate tax rates in Europe (12.5%).
-In the Republic, tax residents pay income tax on a progressive scale (on annual income): up to 19,500 EUR – 0%; 19,501 – 28,000 EUR – 20%; 28,001 – 36,300 EUR – 25%; 36,301 – 60,000 EUR – 30%; from 60,001 EUR – 35%.
-In addition to income tax, a special defence contribution is withheld in Cyprus.
-It applies only to dividends (17%), interest (in most cases 30%) and rental income.
-However, having a special non dom status exempts from paying taxes on dividends, on interest from deposits, on rental income and the defence levy.
-There is no tax on inheritance, immovable property, capital gains (except on property transactions) in Cyprus.
-These various incentives and deductions increase the attractiveness of this jurisdiction in Europe.
+Cyprus Cyprus is also one of the jurisdictions with the lowest corporate tax rates in Europe-12.5%.
+Tax residents in the Republic pay annual income tax on a progressive scale: up to 19,500 EUR-0%, from 19,501 to 28,000 EUR-20%, from 28,001 to 36,300 EUR-25%, from 36,301 to 60,000 EUR-30%, from 60,001 EUR-35%.
+Apart from the basic income tax in Cyprus, special defence contribution is withheld.
+It is withheld only on dividends-17%, interest-in most cases 30%, and rental income.
+However, special non dom status exonerates one from payment of taxes on dividends, on interest from deposits, on rental income, and the levy on defence.
+There is no tax on inheritance, immovable property, capital gains-except on property transactions, in Cyprus.
+Different incentives and deductions make this jurisdiction appealing in Europe.
 0 to 35%

-Lithuania Lithuanian residents pay tax at the rate of 20% on income not exceeding 101,094 EUR per calendar year in 2023 and at the rate of 32% on everything above that, for income from employment, for payments to members of the management or supervisory board, for income received under copyright contracts (received from a company that is also the employer of an individual), for income under a civil law contract received by the manager of a small partnership that is not a member.
-Dividends are taxed at the rate of 15% (but the legislation provides for preferential treatment for certain companies).
-In this European country there is no capital gains tax, inheritance tax is not withheld from close relatives, there is no gift tax or luxury tax.
-Lithuania applies a social contribution – from 19.5%, which includes health insurance.
+Lithuania In 2023, tax residents of Lithuania are subject to tax at a rate of 20% on income not exceeding 101,094 EUR per calendar year and 32% on everything exceeding this amount in respect of income from employment, payments to members of the management or supervisory board, income received under copyright contracts, received from the company that is also the employer of the given person, income under a civil law contract received by the manager of a small partnership not being its member.
+Dividends are also taxed at a rate of 15%, but the law provides for preferential treatment in respect of certain companies.
+There is no capital gains tax in this European country, there is no withholding of inheritance tax from close relatives, there is no gift tax or luxury tax.
+Social contribution of Lithuania amounts to 19.5%, including health insurance.
 20% to 32%

-Liechtenstein Liechtenstein has a very loyal, progressive income tax system, which makes the Principality practically the lowest in Europe.
-The following annual income is exempt from income tax: a natural person’s income of CHF 15,000; a single parent’s income of CHF 22,500; and a married couple’s income of CHF 30,000.
-The maximum income tax rate is 8%, which applies to annual income above CHF 200,000 for a single individual, above CHF 300,000 for a single parent and above CHF 400,000 for a married couple.
-But it must be taken into account that this European principality has a communal tax, which takes the form of a surcharge (from 150% to 180%) to the national income tax.
-The decision to increase the fiscal burden is made annually by the local government.
-The presence of the communal tax increases the effective burden on personal income from 2.5% to 22.4%.
-The Principality has no inheritance, estate or gift taxes, but there is a capital gains tax (3 to 24% depending on the amount) and social contributions (4.7% pension contribution and 0.5% unemployment insurance).
+Liechtenstein Liechtenstein has a very faithful, progressive income tax system, making the Principality practically the lowest in Europe.
+Annual income exempt from income tax includes: the income of a natural person is CHF 15,000, that of a single parent is CHF 22,500, and for a married couple, it is CHF 30,000.
+The highest income tax rate is 8%, imposed on income of more than CHF 200,000 per year for a single person, more than CHF 300,000 per year for a single parent, and more than CHF 400,000 per year for married couples.
+Still, one has to consider that this Principality in Europe has a communal tax represented by a surcharge ranging from 150% to 180% to the national income tax.
+The decision to increase the fiscal burden is made every year by the local government.
+Provided that there is a communal tax, the effective burden on personal income increases from 2.5% up to 22.4%.
+There are no inheritance, estate or gift taxes in Principality.
+On the contrary, there are capital gains tax – 3 – 24% depending on amount – and social contributions: 4.7% pension contribution, and 0.5% unemployment insurance.
 1 to 8 per cent

 Slovakia Current income tax rates: the tax base exceeding the subsistence minimum by 176.8 times (i.e. up to 38 553.01 EUR) is taxed at the rate of 19%, everything more – 25%; dividends – 7%; capital gains – 19%.
 There are no local taxes on personal income in this European country.
 19%/25%